Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - On line number **49**, replace the adl_name **\<Azuredatalakestore-Name>** with the one we created in step 2

 ##### 4. Spark Job Price_Optimization
-This Spark job perform price optimization for every run of the pipeline *RetailDFModel_PriceOptimizationPipeline*
+This Spark job perform price optimization for stores in treatment group for every run of the pipeline *RetailDFModel_PriceOptimizationPipeline*.
+To validate the performance of the price optimization algorithm, stores are devided into control and treatment group.
+Stores in treatment group accepts the recommended optimal price from optimization algorithm every week, whereas stores in control group using random price strategy every week.

 - Go to the folder **"Scripts\PySpark Job"** inside the downloaded GIT repo